-What is a 180 Degree Angle Called?
+What Is a 180 Degree Angle Definition Properties and Real Examples

 The concept of 180 degree angle plays a key role in mathematics and is widely applicable to both real-life situations and exam scenarios.